dannynial27/assignment-2-syntax/README.md

    5. Result
    6. Conclusion

       In conclusion, this assignment provided a practical understanding of configuring and using Apache Kafka in KRaft mode for real-time messaging between two PCs.
+Through the development of a Java-based Producer and Consumer, we successfully demonstrated efficient message communication, highlighting Kafka's capabilities in handling real-time data integration.

 ## Architecture Diagram
 ## References (Not less than 10)